-Carter is a Junior at USC studying at the Price School of Public Policy.
-He founded Students For Safe Water to positively impact the lives of those living without access to safe water and basic sanitation and is passionate about ending this world crisis.
-He is a founding member of GuysGivNback and three time Gold Medal Presidential Volunteer Service Award recipient.
+Carter is a Senior at USC studying at the Price School of Public Policy.
+In 2010, he founded Students For Safe Water to positively impact the lives of those living without access to safe water and basic sanitation and is passionate about ending this world crisis.
+He is a three-time Gold Medal Presidential Volunteer Service Award recipient.

 Grace Dennis – Director of Reforestation

 Grace is an honor student at Santa Margarita Catholic High School where she participates in MUN and is a Student Ambassador.
-Founder and president of SFSW Club at SM, she initiated expansion into reforestation and has led the St. John’s Episcopal School recycling program for five years.
-She is a three-time Presidential Volunteer Service Medal and two-time Ben Carson Award recipient.
-A Lion’s Heart Torchbearer Award winner, she is a member of the Wounded Warrior and Pink Ribbon Clubs.
-This scholar-athlete is a setter on her JV SM and A4 Club volleyball teams.
+Founder and president of SFSW Club at SM, she initiated expansion into reforestation and has led the St. John’s Episcopal School recycling program for seven years.
+She is a three-time Presidential Volunteer Service Medal and two-time Carson Scholarship Award recipient.
+A Lion’s Heart Torchbearer Award winner, member of the Wounded Warrior and Pink Ribbon Clubs, this scholar-athlete is a setter on her Varsity SM and A4 Club volleyball teams.

-Maddy Limb – Co-Health and Hygiene Director – Africa
+Maddy Limb – Director Health and Hygiene – Africa

-As a freshman at Santa Margarita Catholic High School Jack carries a 4.3 GPA, participates in the Model United Nations Program, is a Shadow Program Leader and plays for his high school basketball team.
-He is acting president of Trabuco Canyon-2021 Lion’s Heart service organization, he is a two-time Carson’s Scholar and a High Honors Award recipient from John’s Hopkins Talented Youth.
+A sophomore at Santa Margarita Catholic High School, Jack carries a 4.3 GPA, participates in the Model United Nations Program, is a Shadow Program Leader and plays for his high school basketball team.
+He is acting president of Trabuco Canyon-2021 Lion’s Heart service organization, a two-time Carson Scholar and a High Honors Award recipient from John’s Hopkins Talented Youth.
 Participating in SFSW allows Jack the opportunity to raise student awareness and help others.
-As a President’s Volunteer Service Award recipient his goal is to make the world a happier, healthier place for all.
+As a Presidential Volunteer Service Award recipient, his goal is to make the world a happier, healthier place for all.

-Jake is graduate from Tesoro High School with a 4.5 GPA and a sophomore pre-med student at UC Berkeley.
-A 3-year competing member of the Honors Academic Decathlon, he is co-director of Students For Safe Water’s Africa Health & Hygiene outreach and is president of the Operation Smile club at Tesoro.
-He is a dedicated Clinic in the Park volunteer and aspires to attend medical school to become a surgeon.
-Jake has also served as Captain of his club soccer team for the past 6 years.
+Jake is a graduate from Tesoro High School with a 4.5 GPA and a sophomore pre-med student at UC Berkeley.
+Jake previously served as president of the Operation Smile Club at Tesoro and was a dedicated Clinic in the Park volunteer.
+He aspires to attend medical school to become a surgeon.
+Jake served as Captain of his club soccer team for 6 years.

 Isabella “Bella” Zintel

 Bella has always strived to make a difference in the world.
 Through Students for Safe Water she has helped build water and sanitation projects, wrote and illustrated an educational book for village children and spearheaded a micro finance program to assist the families in the villages we serve.
-In addition, she teaches dance and women empowerment at The Boys and Girls Club of Capistrano Valley and serves as her high school dance team captain.
-Bella is an exceptional student who has excelled in the IB program and MUN and will attend UC Berkeley as a merit-based scholarship recipient.
+In addition, she taught dance and women empowerment at The Boys and Girls Club of Capistrano Valley until she moved to attend UC Berkeley as a merit-based scholarship recipient.

 Julia graduated with a 4.2 GPA as a senior at San Clemente High School and dreams of becoming a doctor.
 Inspired by her 2015 SFSW service trip to Nicaragua, she founded a SFSW chapter at SCHS and serves as its president.
-She volunteers on various projects to combat local hunger and homelessness issues.
+She also volunteers on various projects to combat local hunger and homelessness issues.
 A Presidential Volunteer Service Award recipient, Julia is committed to raising awareness about the water crisis.
-She is also a nationally ranked saber fencer who loves to travel and cook.
-She will attend UC San Diego in the fall and fence on their saber team.
+She loves to travel and cook and is a nationally ranked saber fencer who attends UC San Diego and is a member of the fencing team.

-Bailey is an A student at West Ranch High School and an active volunteer.
-In addition to serving with Students For Safe Water, she founded the school club, For the Love of People.
+Bailey graduated West Ranch High School with honors and is an active volunteer.
+In addition to serving with Students For Safe Water, she founded a school club, For the Love of People.
 An advocate for the homeless, Bailey has raised funds for Box City and spent nights in a box at public parks to raise awareness.
 She also assists the SVC Food Pantry and distributes food to her neighbors in need.
-An accomplished singer and musician, Bailey regularly performs for the elderly at convalescent hospitals and for youth at the YMCA and Boys and Girls Club.
+An accomplished singer and musician, Bailey regularly performs for the elderly and for youth at the YMCA and Boys and Girls Club.
 She hopes to use her many talents to change the world.

-Anita is a Senior at Pacific Palisades Charter High School.
-She is an honor student and active member of the student body.
-She is the founder of a campus club that rescues and assists abused animals and is a volunteer with numerous organizations that help the homeless, including #lunchbag.
-She is passionate about helping others, accompanied SFSW on a service trip in 2015 and is a valuable addition to Students For Safe Water’s Youth Advisory Board.
-In addition to academics and humanitarian outreach, Anita is a competitive saber fencer and avid photographer.
+Anita graduated with distinction from Pacific Palisades Charter High School.
+She is a founder of a campus club that rescues and assists abused animals and volunteers with numerous organizations that help the homeless, including #lunchbag.
+She is passionate about helping others and accompanied SFSW on a service trip in 2015.
+She is a valuable addition to Students For Safe Water’s Youth Advisory Board.
+In addition to academics and humanitarian outreach, Anita is an avid photographer.